tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 # 6. Configure SimpleSAMLphp to use the Azure AD IdP as an authentication source

-With Your _Enterprise Application_ now configured, you need to configure SimpleSAMLphp to use Azure AD’s IdP as its Authentication Source.
+With Your _Enterprise Application_ now configured, you need to configure SimpleSAMLphp to use Azure AD's IdP as its Authentication Source.

 This is done by adding the following to your default-sp configuration from step 1 above.